 The sex of the chick is obvious from the first day since they are sex link chickens: the cockerels are yellow and the hens are red.

 As the Lohmann Browns grow older, they don’t look elegant at all.
 They’re simply chickens of a classic brown color that resemble the Hyline Brown hen in appearance.

-They have a plumage that is dense and is orange-brown with cream highlights.
-They have a typical comb, and a long neck and short tail feathers that are light brown with a reddish tinge.
-The chickens of this breed have a small head and medium-sized round earrings with a brilliant red crest.
+They have plumage that is dense and orange-brown with cream highlights.
+They have a typical comb, a long neck and short tail feathers that are light brown with a reddish tinge.
+The chickens of this breed have a small head and medium-sized round earrings with brilliant red crest.

 Their horizontally-oriented bodies feature a back and loin that are both straight and wide and a chest that is underdeveloped.
 Their stomach is large and round.
 The tail is practically at a 90-degree angle to the horizon.
 The muscles are underdeveloped and the legs are short.

 The Lohmann Browns have a medium build with light bones and a slender frame.
 Adult laying hens range in weight from 1.9 to 2.1 kilos.
 Roosters, on the other hand, are 3 to 4 kilos in weight.

 The structural features and size of these chickens are dictated by the fact that hens of this breed produce an abnormally large number of eggs.
 Hence, they will never get fat and their bodies will wear out soon.
 By the end of the laying season, the fractured bones are nothing more than skeletons wrapped in hard skin.

 Personality and Temperament

 The Lohmann Brown chicken is a sturdy breed with a pleasant temperament.
 These chickens are friendly and docile so it’s not surprising that they are the most widely distributed egg-laying hens on the planet.